justinalm/justinalm.github.io/about.markdown

 __Code__: HTML, CSS & SASS, JS (Prototyping), jQuery (Prototyping), Git, Github, Gitlabs, WordPress, Jekyll, Contributed to Node.js, Laravel, and iOS apps.

-## __Work Experience__

-### User Experience Designer – Jostle Corporation

-<sup>_Jan.
-2015 — Present_</sup>
+<h2><strong>Work Experience</strong></h2>

+<h3 class="u-mar-t03  u-mar-b00">Jostle Corporation</h3>
+<p class="c-grey03  u-mar-t01  u-mar-b01"><em>User Experience Designer, Jan.
+2015 — Apr.
+2015</em></p>
-I primarily designed features for Jostle’s SaaS intranet platform, which helps people connect and communicate in the workplace.
+<p class="u-mar-t00  u-mar-b00">I primarily designed features for Jostle’s SaaS intranet platform, which helps people connect and communicate in the workplace.
 Features were designed to work across desktop web, iOS, Android, and Android TV clients.
 Alongside the Design Team, I helped define The [Jostle Style Guide](/work/the-jostle-style-guide/)—an atomic design system that helps us design consistently and efficiently at scale.
 I lead product design for Discussions(Chat), Library(File sharing), JostleTV(Your intranet steaming on TV), Calls(1-on-1 and Broadcast video calls), Teams(Jostle’s patented tech for content distribution), several platform-wide components, and more.
 I designed and developed pages for Jostle’s marketing website as well as [The Jostle Blog](/work/the-jostle-blog/).
 I contributed [weekly illustrations](/work/jostle-illustrations/) for the blog and supported marketing and sales initiatives.
-I recently completed a 12 month leadership course, which helped me realize I have a lifetime of learning ahead of me.
+I recently completed a 12 month leadership course, which helped me realize I have a lifetime of learning ahead of me.</p>

-### Interface Designer – Steamclock Software

-<sup>_Dec.
+<h3 class="u-mar-t03  u-mar-b00">Steamclock Software</h3>
+<p class="c-grey03  u-mar-t01  u-mar-b01"><em>User Interface Designer, Dec.
 2012 — Jan.
-2015_</sup>
+2015</em>

-As a designer at Steamclock Software, my work involved strategy, information architecture, wireframing, user interface design, and the design and production of marketing websites and assets.
+<p class="u-mar-t00  u-mar-b00">As a designer at Steamclock Software, my work involved strategy, information architecture, wireframing, user interface design, and the design and production of marketing websites and assets.
 Half of my time at Steamclock was spent designing the products WeddingDJ and PartyMonster.
-The other half of my time was spent designing various iOS, Android, and web products.
+The other half of my time was spent designing various iOS, Android, and web products.</p>

-### Contract Designer – Free Agency Creative

-<sup>_Aug.
+<h3 class="u-mar-t03  u-mar-b00">Free Agency Creative</h3>
+<p class="c-grey03  u-mar-t01  u-mar-b01"><em>Contract Designer, Aug.
 2012 – Nov.
-2012_</sup>
+2012</em>

-I handled design and production of point of purchase displays and materials for Nintendo of America, large scale in-mall and direct mail marketing campaigns for Park Royal Shopping Centre, advertising, signage, video and marketing collateral for some of Vancouver’s most successful real estate developers, and print and digital collateral for Marketplace Events – a company that produces some of the largest and longest-running home show events in North America.
+<p class="u-mar-t00  u-mar-b00">I handled design and production of point of purchase displays and materials for Nintendo of America, large scale in-mall and direct mail marketing campaigns for Park Royal Shopping Centre, advertising, signage, video and marketing collateral for some of Vancouver’s most successful real estate developers, and print and digital collateral for Marketplace Events – a company that produces some of the largest and longest-running home show events in North America.</p>

-### Interaction Designer – Emily Carr University of Art + Design
+<h3 class="u-mar-t03  u-mar-b00">Emily Carr University of Art + Design</h3>

-<sup>_Feb.
+<p class="c-grey03  u-mar-t01  u-mar-b01"><em>Interaction Designer, Feb.
 2012 — Apr.
-2012_</sup>
+2012</em></p>

-I designed and developed the website for The 2012 Emily Carr University Graduation Exhibition Catalogue.
+<p class="u-mar-t00  u-mar-b00">I designed and developed the website for The 2012 Emily Carr University Graduation Exhibition Catalogue.
 I worked alongside a team of students handling the visual identity of the exhibition.
-The site was prototyped in HTML, CSS, jQuery, and PHP and then transposed into a WordPress to manage the 250+ student submissions.
+The site was prototyped in HTML, CSS, jQuery, and PHP and then transposed into a WordPress to manage the 250+ student submissions.</p>

-### Research Assistant – Emily Carr University of Art + Design
+<h3 class="u-mar-t03  u-mar-b00">Emily Carr University of Art + Design</h3>

-<sup>_Jan.
+<p class="c-grey03  u-mar-t01  u-mar-b01"><em>Research Assistant, Jan.
 2011 — Jan.
-2012_</sup>
+2012</em></p>

-During my research assistantship with the Social + Interactive Media and Stereoscopic 3D Centres, I conducted interviews, produced graphics for articles, created motion graphics for promotional and instructional videos, and published interviews to the research centre blogs.
+<p class="u-mar-t00  u-mar-b00">During my research assistantship with the Social + Interactive Media and Stereoscopic 3D Centres, I conducted interviews, produced graphics for articles, created motion graphics for promotional and instructional videos, and published interviews to the research centre blogs.</p>

-### Interaction Designer – Emily Carr University of Art + Design in partnership with Mozilla
+<h3 class="u-mar-t03  u-mar-b00">Emily Carr University of Art + Design in partnership with Mozilla</h3>

-<sup>_Mar. — Sept.
-2011_</sup>
+<p class="c-grey03  u-mar-t01  u-mar-b01"><em>Interaction Designer, Mar. — Sept.
+2011</em></p>

-I was one of a team of Emily Carr faculty and students who investigated technology options for creating the ebook, Learning, Freedom and the Web.
+<p class="u-mar-t00  u-mar-b00">I was one of a team of Emily Carr faculty and students who investigated technology options for creating the ebook, Learning, Freedom and the Web.
 We built a free ebook for tablets and desktop computers.
 We designed it to take advantage of the navigation and multimedia opportunities the web and a tablet could provide.
-Working with Vancouver-based Steamclock Software, our team built the book in HTML, Javascript and CSS.
+Working with Vancouver-based Steamclock Software, our team built the book in HTML, Javascript and CSS.</p>

-## __Recommendations__
+<h2><strong>Recommendations</strong></h2>

-<blockquote class="u-noMargin  u-mar-t03  u-mar-b05  u-pad-l03  as-h5 c-grey03" style="border-left: 4px solid #eceff1;"><em>“Justin is a talented designer who consistently demonstrates a high level of knowledge, skill and commitment in his work.”</em><br><span class="as-h6"><strong>Sandra Dametto, Project Manager, S3D & SIM Centres</strong></span></blockquote>
+<blockquote class="u-noMargin  u-mar-t03  u-mar-b03  u-pad-l03  as-h5 c-grey03" style="border-left: 4px solid #eceff1;"><em>“Justin is a talented designer who consistently demonstrates a high level of knowledge, skill and commitment in his work.”</em><br><span class="as-h6"><strong>Sandra Dametto, Project Manager, S3D & SIM Centres</strong></span></blockquote>

-<blockquote class="u-noMargin  u-mar-t03  u-mar-b05  u-pad-l03  as-h5 c-grey03" style="border-left: 4px solid #eceff1;"><em>“It’s been a pleasure working with Justin.
+<blockquote class="u-noMargin  u-mar-t03  u-mar-b03  u-pad-l03  as-h5 c-grey03" style="border-left: 4px solid #eceff1;"><em>“It’s been a pleasure working with Justin.
 He’s proved himself highly adaptable, tackling a wide variety of tasks across web and apps, digital and print, internally and for clients.
 He challenged us to level up our design process, while also engaging in the more technical side of the business.
 I’m excited to see his future success as he takes on more leadership and tackles new challenges.”</em><br><span class="as-h6"><strong>Allen Pike, Co-founder, Steamclock Software</strong></span></blockquote>

-<blockquote class="u-noMargin  u-mar-t03  u-mar-b05  u-pad-l03  as-h5 c-grey03" style="border-left: 4px solid #eceff1;"><em>“Justin Alm is one of those rare designers who is just as concerned with the functionality of a website as he is with it’s form, and has the talents and experience to fully deliver both.
+<blockquote class="u-noMargin  u-mar-t03  u-mar-b03  u-pad-l03  as-h5 c-grey03" style="border-left: 4px solid #eceff1;"><em>“Justin Alm is one of those rare designers who is just as concerned with the functionality of a website as he is with it’s form, and has the talents and experience to fully deliver both.
 He is able to produce innovative web design while working within the project’s limitations and deadlines.
 He is a delight to work with, and I hope to one day be fortunate enough to work with him again.”</em><br><span class="as-h6"><strong>Alley Kurgan, Designer & Photographer</strong></span></blockquote>

-<blockquote class="u-noMargin  u-mar-t03  u-mar-b05  u-pad-l03  as-h5 c-grey03" style="border-left: 4px solid #eceff1;"><em>“Justin and I worked together on a variety of projects at Steamclock Software.
+<blockquote class="u-noMargin  u-mar-t03  u-mar-b03  u-pad-l03  as-h5 c-grey03" style="border-left: 4px solid #eceff1;"><em>“Justin and I worked together on a variety of projects at Steamclock Software.
 Justin is an extremely talented individual who is full of creative energy.
 We’ve had many fantastic coffee fuelled brainstorming sessions which always left me feeling invigorated and confident that our project was headed in the right direction.
 He’s a great person to work with and I hope I get the chance to collaborate with him again in the future.”</em><br><span class="as-h6"><strong>Robert MacEachern, Mobile Software Engineer, Steamclock Software</strong></span></blockquote>

-<blockquote class="u-noMargin  u-mar-t03  u-mar-b05  u-pad-l03  as-h5 c-grey03" style="border-left: 4px solid #eceff1;"><em>“I have learned much from working with Justin, and he showed me what being a designer is really all about.
+<blockquote class="u-noMargin  u-mar-t03  u-mar-b03  u-pad-l03  as-h5 c-grey03" style="border-left: 4px solid #eceff1;"><em>“I have learned much from working with Justin, and he showed me what being a designer is really all about.
 Not only is Justin incredible with both hand-drawn and digital design, he is also a proficient web developer.
 Furthermore, Justin’s insight and thorough understanding of iOS and Android design patterns have helped us created many awesome products.”</em><br><span class="as-h6"><strong>Jeremy Chiang, iOS & Android Developer, Steamclock Software</strong></span></blockquote>

-## __Education__
+<h2><strong>Education</strong></h2>

-### Emily Carr University of Art & Design – B.Des — Interaction Design
+<h3 class="u-mar-t03  u-mar-b00">Emily Carr University of Art & Design</h3>

-<sup>_2008 — 2012_</sup>
+<p class="c-grey03  u-mar-t01  u-mar-b01"><em>B.Des — Interaction Design, 2008 — 2012</em></p>

-Co-created Know Ideas, an award winning book on Internet culture.
+<p class="u-mar-t00  u-mar-b00">Co-created Know Ideas, an award winning book on Internet culture.
 Grad Exhibitions, 2011 & 2012.
-Research Assistant for the SIM and S3D Centres.
+Research Assistant for the SIM and S3D Centres.</p>

-<sup>_Activities and Societies I was a part of at ECUAD: WOO Student Publication, Graduation Exhibition Catalogue 2012, SIM Centre, S3D Centre._</sup>

-### University of Saskatchewan – B.Arts — History

-<sup>_2000 — 2004_</sup>
+<h3 class="u-mar-t03  u-mar-b00">University of Saskatchewan</h3>
+<p class="c-grey03  u-mar-t01  u-mar-b01"><em>B.Arts — History, 2000 — 2004</em></p>

-Cold War, 19th & 20th Century European History, Imperialism, and Development.
+<p class="u-mar-t00  u-mar-b00">Cold War, 19th & 20th Century European History, Imperialism, and Development.</p>

-## __Honours & Awards__
+<h2><strong>Honours &amp; Awards</strong></h2>

-OPUS Bursary & Millenium Scholarships, 2009-2011.
+<p class="u-mar-t00  u-mar-b00">OPUS Bursary & Millenium Scholarships, 2009-2011.</p>

-Applied Arts Student Awards 2012, Design/Editorial – Single, for _Know Ideas_.
+<p class="u-mar-t00  u-mar-b00">Applied Arts Student Awards 2012, Design/Editorial – Single, for <em>Know Ideas.</em></p>

-## __Interests__
+<h2><strong>Interests</strong></h2>

 I’m a stereotypical Xennial.
 I like long walks on the beach, neighbourhoods, nature, books, podcasts, food, coffee, travel, and quality time with my wife.